 When is Passover?
 Passover begins at Sundown on April 5, 2023; April 22, 2024; April 12, 2025; April 1, 2026; April 21, 2027; April 10, 2028; March 30, 2029; April 17, 2030

 Passover is the celebration of the freeing of the Jews from Egyptian rule around 3000 years ago.
-At the time, the Israelites were enslaved by the Egyptians ruler Pharaoh Ramses II.
+At the time, the Israelites were enslaved by the Egyptian ruler Pharaoh Ramses II.
 God instructed Moses to go to the Pharaoh and ask for freedom for the Jews.
-According to the Bible, his plea of “Let my people go” was ignored despite Moses’ warning of punishments by God if the Israelites were not freed.
+According to the Bible, his plea of “Let my people go” was ignored despite Moses’ warning of punishment by God if the Israelites were not freed.